 UPDATE (Aug.
 30, 2021): Virtual and in-person riders on Team DCI topped $20,000 in total funds raised and continued to hold the number 4 spot on the Teams Leaderboard.
-David Brizel, MD, (left) as number one fundraiser for Team DCI with $4,999.58.
+David Brizel, MD, (left) was the number one fundraiser for Team DCI with $4,999.58.

 The V Foundation's Victory Ride to Cure Cancer is back this summer as a LIVE cycling event and celebration, to be held on Aug.
 28. Meanwhile "virtual" riders on Team DCI have already raised more than $15,000 since July 28.